QPSC-Design/PSC-ONE/README.md

 # PSC-ONE

-An open-source full-stack RISC-V SoC platform for FPGA-based edge computing and system experimentation.
+PSC-ONE is an open-source full-stack RISC-V SoC platform for FPGA-based edge computing and system-level experimentation. <br>
+It integrates a custom CPU, memory system, peripherals, and OS into a single cohesive architecture, enabling end-to-end hardware/software co-design.

 ## What is PSC-ONE?